farlee2121/DevEssentialsBlog/_drafts/2022-04-05-WIP-20x-testing.md

 # Title?
 Don't forget to change file name

+New title ideas
+- Anti-fragile testing
+  - Good test suites get better with every miss. because we reflect the domain requirements, the tests get better as we understand more.
+The same hold true of property testing and "tightening the net".
+Requires addressing fragile test problem

 motivations -> What should tests accomplish for us
 - Reduced bugs, early detection
 - Save time, move faster